-Harj Rai is Office Managing Partner of the Dubai office of Latham & Watkins and is the Local Chair of the Finance Department.
+Harj Rai is a partner in the Dubai office of Latham & Watkins and is the Local Chair of the Finance Department.
 Mr. Rai has experience in bank finance, project and asset finance, Islamic financing (including Sukuk issuances and securitizations), debt capital markets, and general corporate matters relating to Saudi Arabia.

 Mr. Rai is recommended as a leading lawyer in Capital Markets (Band 1), Banking & Finance (Islamic finance, UAE foreign expertise, and expert based abroad), Islamic Finance, and Capital Markets: Debt by Chambers Global 2016 – 2018.